Pardosa xerampelina

 Ubiquitous Thin-legged Wolf Spider

-Pardosa xerampelina is a small to -sized wolf in the Lycosidae, commonly known as the Ubiquitous Thin-legged Wolf Spider.
+Pardosa xerampelina is a small to medium-sized wolf spider in the Lycosidae, commonly known as the Ubiquitous Thin-legged Wolf Spider.
 The is widely distributed across North America, occurring throughout the United States and Canada including Alberta and British Columbia.
-As a member of the Pardosa, it shares the characteristic long, perpendicular leg that distinguish thin-legged wolf spiders from other lycosids.
+As a member of the Pardosa, it shares the characteristic long, perpendicular leg spines that distinguish thin-legged wolf spiders from other lycosids.
 The species epithet "xerampelina" derives from Greek roots referring to color change, possibly alluding to seasonal or individual variation in appearance.

 Pronunciation